Summary of AI

 2. The potentials and limitations of AI

-First, the answer to this question surely depends on how "intelligence" is defined or understood.
+- The answer to this question surely depends on how "intelligence" is defined or understood.
 According to different understandings, AI can be "already achieved", "seems impossible", or "still hard to say".

-Finally, intelligence is widely taken as a matter of degree.
+- Intelligence is widely taken as a matter of degree.
 Every objective of AI can be approached gradually.
 Therefore, even if the ultimate aim cannot be achieved, the research can still be fruitful.

-3. How to get a complete intelligence
+3. How to get a "complete" intelligence

 To get a "complete AI" or "general-purpose AI", the following strategies have been proposed: